 Dr. Will Thalheimer is a well-known learning researcher dedicated to advancing evidence-based training methods (and doing the research to backing his claims up).
 His white paper, titled Does eLearning Work?
 What the Scientific Research Says! backs up the claims made by Dr. Clark in her book mentioned above.
 In fact, his research shows that online training tends to be a little more effective than classroom-style training, although it's worth reading his report to find his explanation for that.
 To learn more about this, check out the discussion we had with Dr. Thalheimer in our interview titled Is eLearning Effective: Evidence-Based Training Methods?

 The US Department of Education probably requires no introduction.
 Their report titled Evaluation of Evidence-Based Practices in Online Learning: A Meta-Analysis and Review of Online Learning Studies falls very much in line with the findings from Dr. Clark and Dr. Thalheimer and supports the use of online training as well (and recommends following best practices best on research and evidence).

 In case you want a little more insight into what OSHA's looking for in terms of safety training in general and online safety training in particular, you might find these documents and materials helpful:

 In summary, OSHA is A-OK with you using online health and safety training, and they recommend you use it wisely within a well-designed blended learning solution.

 We hope this answers all your questions about OSHA's thoughts on the use of online safety training to satisfy health and safety training requirements.
 If not, feel free to leave a question in the comments section below.

-And before you go, and now that you know online safety training can be used to satisfy these OSHA requirements, the next logical step is to figure out how to get the best online safety training solutions for your company’s unique safety training needs.
-We invite you to download our free online safety training buyer’s guide checklist to help with that process.
+And before you go, and now that you know online safety training can be used to satisfy these OSHA requirements, the next logical step is to figure out how to get the best online safety training solutions for your company's unique safety training needs.